 "Freedom 6, Cobra 6," Bentley shouted into his comm system.
 "The disruption field is down!"

 "Engage, engage!"
 Murphy said in reply.
 "Get in there and get the Enterprise out!
-Blackjack 6, Ice-Ax 6, move in and show them so good ole' fashioned Federation hospitality."
+Blackjack 6, Ice-Ax 6, move in and show them some good ole' fashioned Federation hospitality."

 "Acknowledged, Freedom 6," Tigranian replied.
 "Kivrana, prepare for warp threshold jump and follow me!"